 Keywords

-Keep in mind as we get into variables and functions that the Rust language has a set of keywords that have been reserved for use by the language only, much like other languages do.
-This means you cannot use these words as names of variables or functions, for example.
-Most of these have special meaning and we will be using them to do various things in our Rust programs; a few have no current functionality associated but have been reserved for functionality that might be in the Rust language in the future.
+The Rust language has a set of keywords that have been reserved for use, much like other languages do.
+Keep in mind that you cannot use these words as names of variables or functions.
+Most of the keywords have special meanings, and you’ll be using them to do various tasks in your Rust programs; a few have no current functionality associated with them but have been reserved for functionality that might be added in Rust in the future.
 You can find a list of the keywords in Appendix XX.

 PROD: END BOX

-Variable Bindings and Mutability
+Variables and Mutability

-We mentioned in Chapter 2 that by default, variable bindings are immutable.
-This is one of many nudges in Rust that encourages us to write our code in a way that gets the most of the safety and easy concurrency that Rust has to offer.
-We still have the option to make our bindings mutable, though.
-Let’s explore how and why Rust encourages us to favor immutability, and why we might want to opt out of that.
+As mentioned in Chapter 2, by default variables are immutable.
+This is one of many nudges in Rust that encourages you to write your code in a way that takes advantage of the safety and easy concurrency that Rust offers.
+However, you still have the option to make your variables mutable.
+Let’s explore how and why Rust encourages you to favor immutability, and why you might want to opt out.

-Variable bindingVs being immutable means that once a value is bound, you can’t change that value.
-To illustrate this, let’s generate a new project bindingin your projects directory called binding by using cargo new --bin bindings.
+Immutable variables mean that once a value is bound, you can’t change that value.
+To illustrate, let’s generate a new project called variables in your projects directory by using cargo new --bin variables.

-Then, in your new bindings directory, open src/main.rs and replace its code with the following:
+Then, in your new variables directory, open src/main.rs and replace its code with the following:

 Filename: src/main.rs